boredazfcuk/docker-icloudpd/README.md

 Creating a container can be as simple as running:
 ```
 docker create \
-   --network <Name of Docker network to connect to> \
    --env apple_id="<Apple ID e-mail address>" \
    --volume <Bind mount to the destination folder on the host> \
    boredazfcuk/icloudpd
 ```

-Once the container has been created, you should connect to it and run the `sync-icloud.sh` script manually.
-This will then take you through the process of adding your password to the container's keyring.
-It will also take you through generating a cookie that will allow the container to download the photos...

-But you probably want to customise your container a little more than that though, espcially if you have multiple instances of the container running and connecting to different iCloud acocunts.
+I'd recommend creating your container with a little more info than that though, espcially if you have multiple instances of the container running and downloading from different iCloud acocunts...

-I'd recommend creating your container with a little more info than that.
 Something along the lines of:

 ```
 docker create \